Baghrir: Etymology

 In the Maghreb, this type of pancake is also known under other names: gh'rayf, in Tunisia and eastern Algeria (Constantine, Collo, Skikda), kh'ringu in Morocco and Algeria, [grifa, gh'rayf]; [m'layn, s. m'layna]; [gh’rayf]; [gh’rayf]; [kh’ringu, kh’ringu]; [khringu] in Algeria.
-This lexical diversity undoubtedly denotes a rich and ancient regional tradition.
-As for the word baghrir, it seems to be typical of Maghrebi-Western Arabic dialects (Morocco, Algeria), in any case it is unknown to us elsewhere.
+This lexical diversity denotes a rich and ancient regional tradition.
+As for the word baghrir, it seems to be typical of Maghrebi-Western Arabic dialects (Morocco, Algeria) and is unknown elsewhere.
 The lexicographer Mohamed Sbihi considers, in his Mu'djam, that the word baghrir is in some way an alteration of the Arabic baghir of the verb baghara; the baghir, according to the classic Arabic dictionaries, is the one who drinks without being able to quench his thirst (generally said of an animal).
 It is possible that the word was used in this case by allusion to the great absorbability of these pancakes, which have holes like a sponge.